 In the following example, an analysis of the process list shows MySQL appearing first; this is a common scenario and not necessarily a bad thing as MySQL can be resource heavy on a busy server.

 Another commonly seen process toward the beginning of this list is www-data, which belongs to Nginx on a ServerPilot-managed machine.

 Unless you are experiencing a load spike or other degraded server performance, the MySQL and Nginx processes are typically nothing to worry about.

 When viewing top, your biggest focus should be the PHP processes of your individual apps' system users.

 Look at the highlighted processes in this example:

 On a ServerPilot server, the USER column will display the system user that owns the app listed in the same row.
-If you are on the free plan, that will always be serverpilot; if you are on a paid plan, it can be other names.

 When you have found the system user and app using the most resources, you can check your log files to determine the cause of any load issues.
 Two notable logs to check are the PHP slow log and the MySQL slow log.